 Salary and Employment Info for Medical and Health Services Managers

-Many people interested in health services administration start out at an assistant level, such as an assistant administrator in a hospital.
-The BLS predicts that employment in medical and health services management will grow 23% during the 2012-2022 decade.
+Many people interested in health services administration start out at the assistant administrator level, such as assistant administrator in a hospital.
+The BLS predicts that employment in medical and health services management will grow 17% during the 2014-2024 decade.
 There should be a continuing need for health care managers as the health care industry evolves.
-The BLS indicated the median annual salary of medical and health services managers was $90,940 as of May 2013.
+The BLS indicated the median annual salary of medical and health services managers was $94,500 as of May 2015.